Abhishekmishra-17/1st-project-accident-control-management-system/README.md

 <h5> About the Objective of Project  : </h5>

 The main objective of this Accident Control Management System is to provide an efficient system to resolve the most common real world problems which is road accidents.<br>
-This system includes all the possible way of accidents like drowsy driver, drunk and drive, wrong lane e.t.c.<br>
+This system will provides an efficient solution of all possible way of road accidents like drowsy driver, drunk and drive, wrong lane e.t.c.<br>
 This system is also includes its negative aspect and try to resolve them.

 # Accident Control Management System